xurong-liang/COMS6200/README.md

 ***

-## Info about each script/directory:
+## Info about each script / directory:
 [proprocess_and_data_visualization.ipynb](./proprocess_and_data_visualization.ipynb) - notebook for raw dataset preprocess & visualization\
 The preprocessed dataset may be found in [here](https://drive.google.com/drive/folders/1cnvofUhz84pMR0SztvfOYzIcpq1sR2VT?usp=sharing)\
 [dataloader.py](./dataloader.py) - script that loads the preprocessed dataframe\